Blythe, Georgia: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 744 people, 224 households, and 160 families residing in the city.

 In 2024 the Blythe population by county breakdown was as follows: 694 in Richmond County and 27 in Burke County.
 In another count that year, the Richmond County population was same while the Burke County population was 50.

 Education

 The majority of the city, in Richmond County, is in the Richmond County School System.
 Blythe Elementary School is in Blythe and is under that district.

 The portion in Burke County is in the Burke County School District.
 Burke County Middle School is the district's middle school, and Burke County High School is the comprehensive high school of that district.